wharfkit/website/src/lib/docs/ContractKit/FirstMethod.md

 ## Usage

-The `first` method can be called with a single paramter to specify the number of rows to retrieve:
+The `first` method is available on the [Table](/docs/contract-kit/table) class.
+It can be called with a single parameter to specify the number of rows to retrieve:

 ```typescript
 const cursor = contract.table('table_name').first(1000);  // Returns a cursor that can be used to paginate through the first 1000 rows.